 1. Read More Books

 Joan Didion’s memoir The Year of Magical Thinking details the author’s first year after her husband’s death.
 Its honesty about learning to be on your own is perfect for young adulthood.The Group by Mary McCarthy follows a group of female friends who speak frankly about young women’s issues like sex, careers, and more.
-If you want an all-in-one book of advice for your 20s, pick up Meg Jay’s The Defining Decade: Why Your 20s Matter – And How To Make the Most Of Them.
-Check out this list for even more awesome book suggestions!
+It’s a must-read for all young women!

 2. See The World

 While you are still young, travel as much as possible!
 Make a list of all the places you have been dying to visit and make a real plan to get there.
 Traveling will only get harder when you’re in a more important job, taking care of kids, and trying to pay off a house.